Pressure Data-Driven Variational Multiscale Reduced Order Models: Numerical Results

 \subsubsection{Velocity correction: predictive accuracy}

 This section evaluates the performance of the method proposed in sections \ref{velocity} and \ref{constrainedvel} when larger time windows are considered and time prediction is carried out.
 In particular, the matrices $\tilde{A}$ and $\tilde{B}$ are built using snapshots taken from a smaller interval that does not cover all the simulated time, in order to test the \emph{predictive} capability of the proposed method.
 Specifically, the time interval on which we collect the snapshots is $[0, \SI{20}{\second}] $, the time interval used to test the ROM is $[0, \SI{8}{\second}] $, and the velocity correction is built starting from data extracted from $[0, \SI{2}{\second}]$.
-The modal regime considered is $N_u=N_p=N_{sup}=5$ and the time scheme used for the time derivative is first-order.
+The modal regime considered is $N_u=N_p=N_{sup}=5$ and the time discretization is first-order.

 The relative velocity and pressure errors are displayed in Figure \ref{errlong2}.

 The plots confirm that adding the correction term improves significantly both the velocity and the pressure field accuracy, especially in the interval $[2,8]$ seconds.
 This suggests that, provided that the training time interval (i.e., the time interval from which the snapshots were collected) contains all the significant frequencies characterizing the flow field time evolution, even a limited number of snapshots are sufficient to construct the matrices $\tilde{A}$ and $\tilde{B}$ in the correction and obtain a significant accuracy improvement with respect to the case without corrections.